University District: Q & A on Leasehold Structure with James Robertson

 The tangible benefit of the leasehold structure is that the Trust, as developer, is responsible for the development and maintenance of the community, so streets, infrastructure, and amenities (parks, recreation centres, etc.) will be thoughtfully designed, well taken care of and won’t be completely reliant on government funding or timelines.

-At the end of the term, the WCDT can do one of two things —negotiate an extension of the lease or pay the leaseholder fair market value for the residence which sits on the land.
-In theory, homes could become less valuable near the end of the lease, if the area or developer because less desirable.
+At the end of the term, WCDT can do one of two things —negotiate an extension of the lease or pay the leaseholder fair market value for the residence which sits on the land.
+In theory, homes could become less valuable near the end of the lease depending on market conditions in the area.

-However, over the course of the term, and as people continue to move into the area, the Trust and the University have a vested interest to ensure that this community remains a vibrant community and sound investment for homeowners since University District will continue to serve the University of Calgary and support its students and staff for centuries to come.
+However, over the course of the term, and as people continue to move into the area, the Trust and University have a vested interest to ensure that University District remains a vibrant community and sound investment for homeowners since U/D will continue to serve the University of Calgary and support its students and staff for centuries to come.
 University District will outlive me and everyone I work with, which is a mighty thing to consider.